 The challenges facing young people leaving care are enormous.
 When suffering financial disadvantage and struggling to find somewhere to live - often without family support - applying for and succeeding within education is a real achievement.

 Customer Service Excellence

-In December 2012 our Information Services department, consisting of IT Services and the Library, was awarded the Customer Service Excellence Standard.
+In December 2012 and 2013, our Information Services department, consisting of IT Services and the Library, was awarded the Customer Service Excellence Standard.
 We are the first University Information Services department in Scotland to achieve this award.

 The Customer Service Excellence Standard tests the areas that research has indicated are important for customers in great depth, with particular focus on delivery, timeliness, information, professionalism and staff attitude.
 There is also an emphasis placed on developing customer insight, understanding users' experience and robust measurement of service satisfaction.

 Green League 1st Class

 In the People & Planet Green League 2013, Edinburgh Napier was ranked 1st in Scotland and 16th in the UK out of the 143 universities that took part.

 The University has progressively moved up the ranks of the league over the past four years and our position in 2013 is testament to the ongoing improvements in the University's environmental management and performance.

 Investors in People is a national standard which sets a level of good practice for improving an organisation's performance through its people.